n21rl/islands-vault/Ideas/The Jaw ideas.md

 ## Player Involvement

-Players start at level 3 and can engage in various ways:

 Investigating the Assassination: Players might gather information about the assassination, interacting with NPCs and uncovering the truth behind the officer’s motives.